Professional painting contractor doing house wall damp proofing and wall painting for homes, offices, complexes in and around Johannesburg

-High pressure hydro wash walls thoroughly to remove any loose paint, bird droppings and any other dirt.
+Preparation before damp proofing homes and painting homes is vitally important.
+To start damp proofing your walls, or painting of house (building) walls, a high pressure hydro wash of the walls thoroughly to remove any loose paint, bird droppings and any other dirt.
 Where wall creepers are present, they should be removed.
 It may be necessary to grind the walls.

 On double storey houses, and in hard to reach places it may be necessary to erect scaffolding.

-All cracks need to be opened up and repaired.
-We repair cracks by either the use of a patching compound or by replastering a crack. *Please note that some cracks are caused by structural defects/movement.
+Before wall painting or wall damp proofing, all cracks in the walls need to be opened up and repaired.
+We repair wall cracks by either the use of a patching compound or by re-plastering a crack. *Please note that some cracks are caused by structural defects/movement.

 All window sills are included in the wall production procedure and can either be matched to the roof or the walls.
-All other areas that may come into contact with dropping paint are masked.
+All other areas that may come into contact with dropping paint during the wall painting process, are masked.
 Drip sheets are used to avoid unsightly drops of paint on paving, etc.

-Where we encounter damp areas, we use a product called Coprox.
+Where we encounter damp areas, one damp proofing product used could be Coprox.

-Where ever we replaster and repair cracks, we skim the area to try blend the repair into the existing texture as much as possible.
+Where we re-plaster and repair cracks, we also skim the area to try blend the wall repair into the existing texture as much as possible.

-All parapet walls need to be inspected, and if necessary repaired.
+Preparation of the parapet walls: All parapet walls need to be inspected, and if necessary repaired.
 Thereafter a coat of latex compound is applied to seal the parapet.
-Often it may be necessary to apply a fibreglass membrane.
+Often it may be necessary to apply a fibre glass membrane.